FSA 117 - Basic Consumer Nutrition

 A lecture course that will present information on nutrients and their use by the body.
 Topics include digestion, usage of nutrients, consequences of nutrient deficiencies or excesses, energy production and analysis of individual diets.
 Current research is integrated into the course.
 Depending on program requirements, this course can meet both Food Service (FSA 117) or Natural Science (BIO 117) elective or course requirement.
 A student may earn credit for BIO 117 or FSA 117, but cannot earn credit for both courses because they are equivalent courses.
 This course fulfills the MCC requirement for a natural science elective.

 MCC General Education: MCC-SCI - Scientific Reasoning (MSCI)

 Course Learning Outcomes

-6. Critically analyze current food intake and develop a personal diet plan based on recommendations from scientific, health-related organizations.
+18.Develop a personal diet plan based on a critical analysis of current food intake and recommendations from scientific, health-related organizations.

 19.Identify essential food safety principles for preventing food-borne illness.